 While winter lift-side camping in New England is worth it for the first chair, here are some extra precautions you should take when camping in frigid East Coast temperatures:

 - No matter how cold it is, crack a window in your car to avoid waking up with a frozen sleeping bag and wet interior.

 - Bring a washing line to hang your ski clothes on at the end of the day so they have a chance to dry before you hit the slopes again.

 - Invest in a warm sleeping setup, with a sleeping bag that has a rating of zero degrees or lower.

-Here are six New England ski resorts that offer camping, either lift-side or nearby.
+Here are some New England ski resorts that offer camping, either lift-side or nearby.